“Life shrinks or expands in proportion to one’s courage.”

 ― Anais Nin

 It takes tremendous courage to ask for help.
 All of us, at times, wrestle with pain and darkness, feeling stuck, lost, or alone.
-I believe everyone deserves to have their story heard and their struggle validated.
-As we share our story in a safe space, it becomes easier to confront and own its frightening parts so that we may gain greater understanding, control, and power to live the life we want.
-My favorite researcher, Brené Brown, says, “when we deny our stories, they define us.
+And everyone deserves to have their story heard and their struggle validated.
+When we share our story in a safe space, it becomes easier to confront and own its frightening parts so that we may gain greater understanding, control, and power to live the life we want.
+As Brené Brown says, “when we deny our stories, they define us.
 When we own our stories, we get to write the ending.”
-I view my role as a supportive and nonjudgmental partner who will hold space for you as you do the hard work of writing, or re-writing, your own story.
+I view my role as a supportive and nonjudgmental partner who will share space with you as you do the hard work of writing, or re-writing, your own story.

-I am a licensed graduate professional counselor, practicing at Bodhi and at a group practice in Baltimore.
-I work with adolescents and adults in individual, family, couple, and group therapy.
-I see clients who are experiencing relationship difficulties, family conflict, anxiety, social isolation, loss, existential concerns, and life transitions, among other issues.
-I use a client-centered approach to counseling, drawing largely from existential-humanistic theories and integrating mindfulness and expressive-arts techniques.
+I am a licensed clinical professional counselor, practicing at Bodhi and individually in Baltimore.
+I work mainly with adults in individual and couples therapy.
+I see clients who are experiencing relationship difficulties, family conflict, loss, existential concerns, and life transitions, among other issues.
+I use parts work and existential-humanistic theories, integrating mindfulness and expressive-arts techniques.
 I seek to understand clients from a holistic perspective that takes into account their unique family of origin, past and present relationships, biology, and social, cultural, and physical environments.

 After years of a research career in biological anthropology and bioethics, I draw a lot from science, including the neurobiology of attachment and emotion.
 I also do walk-and-talk therapy with clients who desire an alternate setting, as I believe strongly in the therapeutic value of nature, movement, and exercise.
 I have additional training in trauma-based therapies and sand therapy.